FruitEpic/FruitEpic/README.md

-- Heyo, I'm @MissFruit
+- Heyo, I'm @MissFruit,
-- I’m interested in Geography and Coding
+- I’m interested in Geography and Coding,
-- I’m currently learning software engineering
+- I’m currently learning software engineering,
 - I hope you have a nice day!